 How much will it cost me to send my child/children to this school?

-There will be no charge to attend Akaal Primary School.
-It will be directly funded by the Department for Education, in the same way as all state funded schools.
+There is no charge to attend Akaal Primary School.
+It is directly funded by the Department for Education, in the same way as all state funded schools.

 Will Sikh students be treated differently?

 No. Students from all faiths and ethnic groups living in the area are welcome to join the school.
 One of our core values is ‘Wellbeing of All’ (Sarbat da Bhalla).